-The institution must return its share of unearned Federal Title IV funds no later than 30 days after it determines the student withdrew.
+The institution must return its share of unearned Federal Title IV funds no later than 45 days after it determines the student withdrew.

-The student must repay his or her share either by:
+The student must repay their share either by:

-- 1. paying loans in accordance with the terms and conditions of the promissory note, or - 2. repaying grants directly or by a payment arrangement with the College or the Department of Education.
+- 1. Paying loans in accordance with the terms and conditions of the promissory note, or - 2.
+Repaying grants directly or by a payment arrangement through the College or the U.S.Department of Education.

-Late Disbursements
+Credit Balances & Late Disbursements